stevshil/nafal/Jenkins-Pipelines/DB-MQ-API-FE/README.md

 * API Pod
 * Angular Frontend Pod

+It is recommended that you have separate GIT repositories for;
+* Database and Message queue
+* API
+* Frontend
+* End-to-end tests

 The build is parameterised to make the template repeatable and reusable.
 The parameters are;
 * PROJECTNAME
   * This is the name of your project in OpenShift, must be unique